gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 * [go-gl](https://github.com/go-gl)
 * [fyne](https://fyne.io)

 I think it's generally a good thing that there aren't many "families" of libraries.
 Observe the class of problems that these families of libraries solve - Gorgonia solves the deep learning problem.
 Gonum solves the numeric libraries problem.
-Go-HEP solves problems in highe energy physics.
+Go-HEP solves problems in high energy physics.
 Fyne solves GUI problems.
 These are hard problems.
-I have no doubt that if we look into the Docker or Kubernetes subecosystems we will find families there too.
+I have no doubt that if we look into the Docker or Kubernetes sub-ecosystems we will find families there too.

-There is a danger of overengineering when designing families of libraries.
+There is a danger of over-engineering when designing families of libraries.
 That's an article for another day.

-## Make the Tradeoff Clear ##
+## Make the Trade-off Clear ##

-After the decision has been made, the tradeoff should be well documented.
-Every library at every level should have the tradeoffs listed.
+After the decision has been made, the trade-off should be well documented.
+Every library at every level should have the trade-offs listed.

 This is especially true of mid-level